 - Content: To ace the SAT, you need to be thorough in your conceptual understanding of all topics

-- Strategy: Improve your approach or understanding of questions by practising SAT test-taking strategies
+- Strategy: Improve your approach or understanding of questions by practicing SAT test-taking strategies

 - Time: Monitor your time taken per question during your practice to increase your attempt speed